MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/tables.md

 Creates new empty tables as a bulk operation.
 The command must run in context of a specific database.
-If any table already exists the command will return success.
+If any table already exists, the command will return success.

 Requires [Database user permission](../management/access-control/role-based-authorization.md).